GMT-352/G/README.md

 - With the availability of safe areas, people are directed to these areas.
 -The easing of the effects of the earthquake thanks to the ability of people to reach safe areas.

+__Requirements:__
+- 1. To access the necessary data for the identification of safe areas through the open street map and to examine their distance to the earthquake-affected areas.
+- 2. After accessing the data, to process the data with a GIS software tool (for example: Qgis).
+- 3. Determination of these areas after the safe areas have been finalized.
+- 4. Provision of equipment to the areas to meet the needs of earthquake victims.

 __Data:__
 - Open Street Map